 With a weathered finish, the handle color continuously changes over time.
 It creates a different look as the weathering process continues.

 Antiquated pulls are the epitome of traditional cabinet hardware.
 You can find this style in many textures and colors, adding a unique personality to furniture.
 This aged design is perfect for vintage kitchens and transitional layouts.

-Creating various combinations of different types of handles for kitchen cabinets is the key to personalizing any kitchen.
+Creating various combinations of different types of handles for kitchen cabinets is the key to personalizing any kitchen (Knowledge: How to Install Kitchen Cabinet Handles).
 Playing with various colors and finishes shouldn’t spook anyone because that’s how to find the most suitable styles for the room.

 If you are still undecided about the type of cabinet handle to buy, let a professional aid you.
 Our consultants at Maxave Group can provide recommendations and product suggestions from our portfolio.
 Whichever style and design you need, we’re confident that we have it in the store.
 Talk to us today!